 Some people enduring homelessness are easy to spot, but many—perhaps most—are not.
 They’re living with friends and families, in their cars or in shelters.

-But you know what isn’t cool?
-Getting evicted, which is exactly what happened to him—and will certainly happen to you if you try to live in a 24 hour access storage facility to dodge the high cost of real estate.
+And you know what else isn’t cool?
+Getting evicted, which is exactly what happened to him—and will certainly happen to you if you try to live in a 24-hour access storage facility to dodge the high cost of real estate.

 Why You Can’t Live in a Storage Unit